 - Patient engagement is key to mobile app effectiveness: Although apps and other IT platforms hold promise for behavioral health, they are not a quick fix for patients with complex clinical and social needs, and these tools won't make a significant impact unless patients are truly engaged in their care.
 Make sure to invest in the basics of chronic disease management (e.g., self-management education, psychosocial support) before incorporating new technologies in patient care.

 - Quality control is critical when building or buying mental health IT tools: Tools like mobile apps should employ validated evidence-based cognitive techniques, offer intuitive design, ensure data privacy and security, and be engaging and customizable.
 Ideally, providers should also be able to integrate data with EHRs without disrupting clinician workflow.

-Creating an app development checklist can help to evaluate product features.
+app development checklist can help to evaluate product features.
 The majority of behavioral health apps that exist have not been properly vetted.
 While many developers may enter the behavioral health space with good intentions, they don't necessarily understand the needs of clinicians or patients.
 When using a third-party solution, evaluate whether:

 - The product has been tested for its intended audience and in real health care settings; and

 - Behavioral and mental health professionals work for the company or contributed to the development process.

 How Montefiore, Intermountain, and Atrium Health use technology to increase behavioral health access